cormullion/Karnak.jl/docs/src/basics.md

 ## Weighted graphs

-Up to now our graphs have been like maps of train or metro networks, focusing on connections rather than on, say, distances and journey times.
+Up to now, our graphs have been like maps of train or metro networks, focusing on connections, rather than on, say, distances and journey times.
 Edges are effectively always one unit long.
 Shortest path calculations can't take into account the true length of edges.
 But some systems modelled by graphs require this knowledge, which is where weighted graphs are useful.
 A weighted graph, which can be either undirected or directed, has numeric values assigned to each edge.
 This value is called the "weight" of an edge, and they're usually positive integers, but can be anything.

 The word "weight" is interpreted according to context and the nature of the system modelled by the graph.
 For example, a higher value for the weight of an edge could mean a longer journey time or more expensive fuel costs, for map-style graphs, but it could signify high attraction levels for a social network graph.